Kadavnet/portal2-kemu-ac-ke/README.md

 1. **`index.php`**:
    - Contains the HTML structure for the portal, including the registration form and layout.
 2. **`styles.css`**:
-   - Defines the appearance of the portal, including colors, fonts, and layout.
+   - Defines the portal's appearance, including colors, fonts, and layout.
 3. **`script.js`**:
    - Handles form validation, password toggle functionality, and submission using AJAX.